Akasshhhh/Career-counselor/README.md

    ## 🔒 Authentication

-   The application uses NextAuth.js for authentication with the following features:
+   The application uses NextAuth.js (Credentials provider) for authentication with the following features:
    - Email/password authentication
    - Session management with JWT
    - Protected routes